Hole in the Eardrum (Tympanic Membrane Perforation) and Repair

 A hole in the eardrum is also known as tympanic membrane perforation.
 Other synonymous terms are perforated eardrum & ruptured eardrum.
 There are several reasons why this may happen including:

 - Trauma (getting slapped over the ear or deep q-tip insertion, etc)

 - Ear tube placement

 If the perforated eardum occurred suddenly (ie, traumatic, barotrauma, ear infection), treatment is initially with antibiotic ear drops +/- steroids.
-In the vast majority of the time, the perforated eardrum will heal closed over the ensuing weeks.
+In over 90% of cases, the traumatic perforated eardrum will heal closed within 2 months [link].

 If the eardrum does not heal closed spontaneously with time or the hole has been present for longer than 4-6 months, a surgical procedure can be performed to close the hole either by:

 - Medium success rate, but very easy to perform with minimal risks.
 The "paper" patch is in essence a very thin paper or alternative material (ie, gelfoam, fat, steri-strip, etc) placed over the hole the the edges are cleared of scar tissue.
 The paper patch acts as a scaffold to help the cells "cross" the hole over to the other side for closure.

 - Tympanoplasty (Underlay and Overlay Techniques) - Watch Video

 containing actual surgical footage.
 This video is animation only.

 - High success rate, but requires general anesthesia performed in the operating room.
 In this surgical procedure, a new eardrum is harvested from the patient's own body tissue (temporalis fascia or tragal perichondrium).